alcantarar/dryft/README.md

 `dryft` is an open-source Python package that corrects running ground reaction force (GRF) signal drift.
-This package was developed for biomechanical researchers using force plates or a force-measuring treadmill to collect an individual's GRF during running.
+This package was developed for biomechanical researchers using force plates or a force-measuring treadmill to collect an individual's GRF during running, but should work for split-belt treadmill walking as well.
 Due to the prevalence of MATLAB in the field of Biomechanics, I have also developed a [set of MATLAB functions](MATLAB) that operate like the Python package.
 However, this readme will focus on the use of the Python package.